 Pruning a Brown Turkey Fig

-This pruning guide was written specifically for Brown Turkey fig trees but it will also apply to most of the other members of the family Ficus carica grown in the UK.
+This pruning guide was written specifically for Brown Turkey fig trees, but it applies to most of the other varieties of Ficus carica grown in the UK.

-To maximise crop size free standing and pot grown figs are best grown as bushes and their early pruning is therefore along the same lines as that of a young apple tree.
-They grow faster than apples however so the pruning stages can be compressed into a shorter time period.
+To maximise crop size, freestanding and pot grown figs are best grown as bushes and their early pruning is therefore along the same lines as that of a young apple tree.
+They grow faster than apples, so the pruning stages can be compressed into a shorter time period.

-Your objective here is to create an open, goblet-shaped head.
-This basic framework lets air and light into the fruiting areas of the tree helping keep them healthy.
+Your objective is to create an open, goblet-shaped head.
+This basic framework lets air and light into the fruiting areas of the tree.

-There are three main “prunings” your fig will need - in March, May and June - and it will not fruit well without.
-So we suggest you diarise them each year.
+There are three main “prunings” your fig will need - in March, May and June.
+Put them in the diary!

 - Late May: there should be a fair bit of new growth on the tree now.
 If not, wait a couple of weeks.
 Prune all these new branches back to 5 or 6 leaves.